Bailey Sanitary Landfill - 5940 Matheson Road

 Starting September 7, 2016, customers bringing in drywall will be required to submit a Drywall Declaration and Acknowledgement form to the scale house.
 Forms can be picked up at City Hall (8550 Young Road) or the Bailey Landfill.
 An example form can be referred to through the attachment "Drywall Declaration and Acknowledgement Form" at the bottom of the page.
 By signing the form, the customer agrees to accept the full liability for all clean-up costs associated with dumping undisclosed asbestos containing material.

 Drywall will only be accepted if one of these conditions is met:

-- Clean cuts of drywall without tape, mud, paint, or texture coating.
+- Clean cuts of drywall without tape, texture coating, mud, or joint compound.

 - The drywall is date stamped 1990 or newer (not every piece in a load needs to be date stamped, but at least one piece must be and the load must appear consistent or additional date stamps and/or asbestos testing will be required).
 Please ensure the date stamp is clearly visible to the landfill operator upon entry.

 - Laboratory test results (less than 5 months old), or written certification from a Qualified Person indicating there is no asbestos in the drywall.

 - The drywall is confirmed to contain asbestos and has been double-bagged in the appropriate 0.15 mm or 6 mil thickness bags.
 Please refer to the attachment "Proper Bag Tying Techniques" at the bottom of the page for more information.

 A list of Testing Laboratories and Abatement Companies can be referred to through the attachment on the bottom of the page.